fernandorego/feup-cpm-supermarket/README.md

 ### Terminal App

-The customer app is a more pragmatic one, allowing at the home page the generation of new supermarket products, with name, image and price, and respective QR codes.
+The customer app is a more pragmatic one, allowing at the home page the generation of new supermarket products, with name, image and price, and displaying the respective QR codes.

 |       |        |        |        |
 | -------------- | -------------- | -------------- | -------------- |